 Potsdam Castle

-Planning a full or half day trip from Berlin to Potsdam
+Planning a day trip from Berlin to Potsdam

 - Deutsche Bahn train station: Potsdam Hauptbahnhof